 Philippians 4:19 But my God shall supply all your need according to his riches in glory by Christ Jesus.

-• Let your “ALL” be “ALL”.
-Don’t limit God in the realm of His provision for you.
+- • Let your “ALL” be “ALL”.
+Don’t underestimate God's ability and His willingness to provide for you.
 His bounty is unlimited!

 Matthew 9:28-30a ...
 “Do you believe that I am able to do this?”
 “Yes, Lord,” [the blind men] replied.
 Then he touched their eyes and said, “According to your faith will it be done to you.”